mnfitz-ASU/cse340redux/README.md

 # CSE340 Redux
 The CSE 340 Senior Year Summer Project to improve my knowledge of C++.
-- Idea: Make CSE340 work under [VSCode](https://code.visualstudio.com/).
+- Idea: Make CSE340 lab assignments compatible with [VSCode](https://code.visualstudio.com/).

 This project modifies the instructor provided CSE 340 "skeleton code" used as the basis for all CSE 340 programming assignments.
 This project was inspired by the difficulty I had trying to debug CSE 340 assignments in an IDE.
-Because the skeleton code only took input from `std::cin`, this frustrated efforts to do source level debugging from wthin an IDE.
+Because the skeleton code only took input from `std::cin`, this frustrated efforts to do source level debugging from wthin an IDE because the debugger also wants use of the keyboard.
-My goal is to modify this skeleton code so that it could integrate with an IDE based debugger
+My goal is to modify this skeleton code so that it could take an optional command line argument specifying a file for input, instead of always `std::cin`.
+During the course of this effort, I ended up touching many other areas of the skeleton code.
 <br/>
 **Note**: This code is entirely in C++11, as it's a requirement by the current automatic grading system.
 <br/>
 **Note**: This code is not the solution for any of the assignments, it is merely a alternative to the instructor provided code

 ## Goals:
-#### 1.0: Allow all editing and debugging to take place in [VSCode](https://code.visualstudio.com/).
+#### 1.0: Allow all editing and debugging to take place in [VSCode](https://code.visualstudio.com/) (using Windows, Linux, or Mac).

 <p align="center">
   <img alt="VSCode" src="https://user-images.githubusercontent.com/35271042/118224532-3842c400-b438-11eb-923d-a5f66fa6785a.png" width=720>
 </p>

+#### 2.0: Preserve compatibility with existing autograder
+- Use only c++11
+- Use makefile to build
+- Assume GNU c++ compiler

-#### 2.0: Allow VSCode to optionally take input from file instead of exclusively 'std::cin'
+#### 3.0: Allow VSCode to optionally take input from file instead of exclusively 'std::cin'
 ```
 # Old Method: input from std::cin
 $ ./a.out < ./test/testfile.txt # always std::cin